Isometrica/dev-cookbook/SCM.md

 - Monday reviews are a good opportunity to review latest merges into the development branch.
 - Merges into release candidate branches, hotfixes and master must be reviewed by the whole team.

-###Hooks

-- Ensure every feature branch has a JIRA issue.
-- We use [smart commits](https://confluence.atlassian.com/fisheye/using-smart-commits-298976812.html) to manage JIRA issue workflows.

 ###Tags

 - [Semantic versioning](http://semver.org/)